FrancescoDeGregorio/FrancescoDeGregorio/README.md

-- 🔭 I’m currently working on some Data Science projects
+- :bar_chart: I’m currently working on some Data Science projects
 - 🌱 I’m currently learning Machine learning and AI techniques
 - 💬 Ask me about my projects
 - 📫 How to reach me: email me to -> francescopaolo.degregorio@gmail.com